slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - sabios c six packs
 -->

-> *"Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
+> *"«Pathological learners» (...) who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
-The problem is that they do not apply it."
+The problem is that they do not apply it.
+Knowledge without action is useless."
--- Unknown*
+-- x@ryanstewman*

 Action, not knowledge, leads to success.
 If you are not consistently applying the new information you’re learning, then it’s merely educational porn.